Lakeville Police Department is asking the City Council to approve a network of 20 automated license plate reader (ALPR) cameras throughout the city.

 Solving Serious Crimes

-Police Chief Brad Fals emphasized that neighboring cities with Flock cameras are seeing real results.
+Police Chief Brad Paulson emphasized that neighboring cities with Flock cameras are seeing real results.

 Prior Lake, Shakopee, Savage, Eagan, and Burnsville have all deployed similar systems and report success in solving crimes.